Hormone therapy for prostate cancer

 Advantages and disadvantages of hormone therapy

-- Can control your cancer even if it has spread to other parts of your body.
+- It can control your cancer even if it has spread to other parts of your body.

 - It can be used with other treatments such as radiotherapy and make it more effective.